Shakespeare's Influence on the English Language [Updated]

 Genre: tragedy

-Macbeth is one of Shakespeare's four great tragedies, or dramatic plays with tragic stories, along with Hamlet, Othello and King Lear.
-It is the shortest of them all and is said to be the last one he wrote.
+Macbeth is one of Shakespeare's four great tragedies (dramatic plays with tragic stories) along with Hamlet, Othello and King Lear.
+This is the shortest of the four and is said to be the last one he wrote.

 Let's take a look at some quotes from Macbeth.